Biotech Outsourcing Strategies cmc

 Read Profile...

 He started his working life at NIRO DDS A/S in 1990 working with process development.
 In 1994 he moved to ALK-Abelló; the first three years as chemist in Product Development, and from 1997 as Manager of Formulation & Product Development.
-In 2004 he was appointed Director of Global Product Development, of which he became Senior Director in 2008 covering product development, production development and clinical trial supply activities.
-Besides he engaged in work for Danish Medicinal Agency on developing new EP on Allergen Products.
+In 2004 he was appointed Director of Global Product Development, of which he became Vice President in 2011; covering product development, production development and clinical trial supply activities.
+Concurrently, he’s engaged in work for Danish Medicinal Agency on developing new EP on Allergen Products.

 Dr Signe Maria Christensen, Outsourcing Manager,